MichaelDrogalis/hiccup-pipeline/README.md

 # hiccup-pipeline

-Instantly include CSS and JS files into your Hiccup based HTML page.
+Automatically include CSS and JS files into your Hiccup based HTML page.

 ## Installation